data61/gnaf/README.md

     }'

-Search for a fuzzy match against a field using a shingle filter (n-grams n = 1, 2, 3):
+Search for a fuzzy match against the `d61Address` field which uses a shingle filter (n-grams n = 1, 2, 3) set up in the schema/mapping:

     curl -XPOST 'localhost:9200/gnaf/_search?pretty' -d '
     {